junxit/us-congress-bills-111/metadata.md

 - 2010-04-26 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2010-04-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 223). (text: CR H2851)
 - 2010-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 223).(text: CR H2851)
+- 2010-04-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.